ProcopieGabi0112/1-Database-Design-Patterns/oracle/bookstore_db/1. design_pattern_db/README.md

      - [ ] Many To Many
 - [x] Step 2.2.
 After we have identified the examples of relationships from each type, we should transform them.
 The main transformation consists in changing the "crow's foot" into an "X" next to the table where it is necessary and for the rest depending on the situation we will have to follow the situations below.
      - [x] One To One Relations
           - [ ] In the case of this relationship, we will do as follows.
 We need to add a foreign key to one of the tables.
 In this situation, the choice remains with us depending on what suits us more.
+In some situations, we can put it on the table with less columns.
           - [ ] After choosing which table to put the foreign key in, then we will add the column to the table.
           - [ ] After that we will change the "crow's foot" with an "X" ​​next to the table where we put the foreign key.
      - [x] One To Many Relations